Justice League (Smallville): Costumes

 Arthur's costume was the easiest to create, as the color scheme mirrored his comic book counterpart, and was constructed to give a "wetsuit look".
 The costume was also designed to be more form-fitting, to complement Ritchson's physique.
 Victor and Arthur's tops were also hoodie variations.
 When designing Dinah Lance's Black Canary costume, certain aspects of the comic book character were kept, while others changed entirely.
 For instance, the character retains her classic fishnet stockings, but the external, black mask the character wears is swapped for a painted mask.
 Cranstoun researched the various versions of Black Canary's costume, looking through the 1940s and 50s, to try to come up with the right version for the show.
 Cranstoun explained that she primarily came across two versions.
 One version reminded the designer of a Playboy Bunny, with a "curvy, corseted, strapless thing that was not at all action-friendly".
 The other was more reminiscent of Lara Croft and Tank Girl, which is the route Cranstoun took.
 What Cranstoun created was a "zipped, sleeveless body suit with a boot that was really flat and practical".
 The designer also kept the yellow accents the comic version had, as well as the long gloves.
 The filming crew did test shots with various masks for the character, including a leather mask reminiscent of the comic book character's look, before going with the painted variation.

-Hartley is quick to point out that before "Justice", the series did not focus on "the costumes and the capes, the flying and the superhero stuff", because they have their "no flights, no tights" rule in effect.
+Hartley was quick to point out that before "Justice", the series did not focus on "the costumes and the capes, the flying and the superhero stuff", because they had their "no flights, no tights" rule in effect.
 That changed with "Justice", and Hartley suggested that the actors really had to commit themselves to their roles while wearing the costumes, "otherwise you look like a standup comedian who doesn't like his jokes very much".
-Young stated that he was one of the luckiest out of the group, because he only had to wear a silver vest and regular pants, unlike Ritchson, who had to put on a "onesie Speedo".
-Ritchson felt you could get distracted by what you were wearing, but it was best to try to take your mind off of the subject.
+Young said that he was one of the luckiest out of the group, because he only had to wear a silver vest and regular pants, unlike Ritchson, who had to put on a "onesie Speedo".
+Ritchson felt that he was distracted by what he was wearing it, but it was best to try to take mind off of the subject.
 Hartley, Ritchson, and Young stated that they felt sorry for Gallner for having to wear a costume that they believed "sucked".
 The group described Gallner's costume as something his mom might have made with "some cotton fabric and a Magic Marker".